Facial Recognition Technology: Federal Law Enforcement Agencies Should Better Assess Privacy and Other Risks

 In June 2021, we reported on the use of facial recognition technology by agencies that employ federal law enforcement officers (GAO-21-518).
 We found that between April 2018 and March 2020, the U.S. Secret Service used non-federal facial recognition systems to support investigative activities, without a mechanism to track which systems employees were using.
 Consequently, we recommended that the Secret Service implement a mechanism to track what non-federal systems employees use to support investigative activities.
 In January 2022, the Secret Service issued a requirement to its Office of Investigations and field offices, among other divisions.
 The agency said that the purpose of the requirement was to capture the use of facial recognition systems owned, contracted, and/or operated by partnering law enforcement agencies during an investigation.
 For example, the requirement states that all personnel who access a partnering law enforcement agency's system must capture that usage within the Secret Service's Incident Based Reporting (IBR) application.
 In March 2022, the agency provided us evidence of its IBR application updates, including new fields to capture the facial recognition system's name and owner, and the date the system was used.
 Furthermore, the agency provided a copy of the IBR user guide instructing staff on how to record the use of facial recognition systems.
 As a result, this recommendation is closed as implemented.

+As of July 2024, this recommendation remains open.
 Secret Service officials told us they drafted a Privacy Impact Assessment examining risks associated with the agency's use of facial recognition technology.
-As of January 2024, the draft Privacy Impact Assessment was with the Department of Homeland Security Privacy Office for review and comment.
-As of January 2024, this recommendation remains open.
+As of July 2024, the draft Privacy Impact Assessment was with the Department of Homeland Security Privacy Office for review and comment.

 In June 2021, we reported on the use of facial recognition technology by agencies that employ federal law enforcement officers (GAO-21-518).
 We found that between April 2018 and March 2020, the U.S. Fish and Wildlife Service used non-federal facial recognition technology to support investigative activities, without a mechanism to track which systems employees were using.
 Consequently, we recommended that the U.S. Fish and Wildlife Service implement a mechanism to track what non-federal systems with facial recognition technology are used by employees to support investigative activities.
 In July 2021, the agency reported the use of a single non-government technology for all of its facial recognition searches, with access limited to two licensed users.
 In January 2022, the Assistant Director for Law Enforcement issued a directive providing guidance to the Office of Law Enforcement (OLE) on the use of facial recognition technology for investigative purposes.
 The directive states that the non-government provider is the only approved system for OLE officers.
 The directive also requires OLE officers to submit requests to the Wildlife Intelligence Unit for facial recognition searches via an internal case management system.
 The agency also provided documentation showing the dissemination of this directive to OLE officers.
 As a result, this recommendation is closed as implemented.